fleek-network/fleek-network-docs/guides/Node Operators/running-a-node-in-docker.md

 ### Pull and run image

-You can pull an run the Lightning pre-built Docker image from our GitHub and run the Docker container quickly.
-Run the command:
+You can pull an run the Lightning pre-built Docker image from our GitHub and run the Docker container quickly by executing the following command:

 ```sh
 sudo docker run \